helenaferdy/helenaferdy.github.io/_posts/2024-09-06-checkpoint-vsls.md

 <br>

-If we try shutting down the Node 1, we can see all 100% load is now handled by Node 2
+If we try shutting down the Node 1, Node 2 will take over to handle all the 100% load

 ![x](/static/2024-09-06-checkpoint-vsls/27.png)